microsoft/ppcc25-cc-masterclass/docs/lab-00/index.md

 !["Create new solution"](./assets/0010-0_createsolution.png)

-In the dialog which open give your solution a meaningful name and select either create an own publisher by clicking **New** or use the **Default Publisher** named after your environment.
+In the dialog which open give your solution a meaningful name and select either create an own publisher by clicking **New** or use the **Default Publisher** named after your environment (will be named differently than the one in this screenshot).

 !["Create Solution Dialog"](./assets/0010-1_solutionwizard.png)